Optometry: Education and Training

 Optometrists typically complete four years of undergraduate studies followed by four years of Optometry school.
 Some complete a 5th year of training.
 Their program is highly specific to the eyes and related structures.
 Optometrists receive their medical eye training while enrolled in Optometry school and during internships.
 Training may take place in colleges of Optometry, hospitals, clinics and private practices.
 In many instances Optometry students and Ophthalmology residents will co-manage medical cases.
 Instructors may be Optometrists, professors or physicians.
 The program includes extensive classroom and clinical training in geometric, physical, physiological and ophthalmic optics, specialty contact lens evaluation, general anatomy, ocular anatomy, ocular disease, pharmacology, ocular pharmacology, neuroanatomy and neurophysiology of the visual system, pediatric visual development, gerontology, binocular vision, color vision, form, space, movement and vision perception, systemic disease, histology, microbiology, sensory and perceptual psychology, biochemistry, statistics and epidemiology.

 Optometrists are required to obtain continuing education credit hours to maintain licensure - number of hours varies by state.

 Optometrists prescribing schedule controlled substances are required to renew their DEA license every few years.

 Oceania

 Australia

-Australia currently has five recognized courses in optometry, and one course seeking to obtain accreditation with the Optometry council of Australia and New Zealand :
+Australia currently has six recognized courses in optometry, and one course seeking to obtain accreditation with the Optometry council of Australia and New Zealand: